darakhshannehal/sql-advent-calendar-2025/README.md

-## SQL Advent Calendar: 1-24 Dec, 2025
+## SQL Advent Calendar 2025
+This repository contains my solutions to the **SQL Advent Calendar 2025** challenge organized by Interview Master.
-SQL Advent Calendar, a 24-day countdown to Christmas, with SQL question each day organized by **Interview Master**.
+It’s a 24‑day countdown to Christmas, with one SQL question each day.

 ### Daily Learning Snapshot
 | Day | Topic | Library used | Difficulty Level |